koushik-bug/AL-MCCI/README.md

 ![Project Image](project-image-url)

-> Active Learning assisted Monte Carlo Configuration Interaction (AL-MCCI) is a protocol to calculate the singlet and triplet state of a model(and molecule) using the Heisenberg spin-1/2 Hamiltonian model.
+> Active Learning assisted Monte Carlo Configuration Interaction (AL-MCCI) is a protocol to calculate the spin states of any latice using the Heisenberg spin-1/2 Hamiltonian model.
+Our current implimentation only able to handle S_0 and T_1 states.

 ---